funkydude/BadBoy/ISSUE_TEMPLATE.md

-Do **NOT** post spam in this description or in the title.
-Post it on pastebin.com and link it here.
+**DO NOT** post spam in the title OR the description, post it on pastebin.com and link it here.
+Use the title "missed spam".